Tax-efficient ways to pay yourself through a limited company

 The Employment Allowance (EA) allows business owners and charities to remove up to £5,000 from their national insurance bill each year.

-First introduced in April 2014, the EA will refund any employers’ NI contributions your company pays during the tax year.
+First introduced in April 2014, the EA will offset any employers’ NI contributions your company pays during the tax year.
 However, not all companies are entitled to claim the employment allowance.

 Eligibility for the Employment Allowance